cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## B. Votings, chain choice and block generation
 This process is for multiple chain, multiple relay and mulitple peers.
 ```
-1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains ACCORDING to myTXsPool Chain weight.
+1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains ACCORDING to myTXsPool waiting weight.
 according to the global time in the base of RelaySwitchTimeUnit, H = hash (RelaySwitchTimeUnit + chain ID)
 - call func PickupRelayAndPeer(H)
   If chainID+peer is requested within RequestTimeSpan, go to (1); //不要对一个peer重复访问